WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 section.
 It not specified, they default to the NULL cipher with no keys.

+TODO - need to describe more cipher and keys for this

 ### The Control Chunk

 The control chunk also has an envelope and payload, and is structured